gregorwolf/cap-service-mashup/README.md

 ## Create a destination to the api.sap.com sandbox

-Import the file `API_Sandox` into your BTP Subaccount and add the Additional Property:
+Import the file `API_Sandbox` into your BTP Subaccount and add the Additional Property:

 ```
 URL.headers.apikey